 The LC alumni team has one of the largest TBT fan bases in the country—sitting in second place in the country with just over 600 fans.
 But Sancio hopes to recruit a total of 1,000 fans by June 1 to ensure that the team stays near the top.

 If the team fights its way to the championship game and walks away with the prize, the players plan to donate $50,000 to LC and $50,000 to the National Parkinson Foundation, Sancio said.

-“This tournament is more about Lynchburg College and helping everyone in the community than it is about winning,” said Sancio.
+“This tournament is more about University of Lynchburg and helping everyone in the community than it is about winning,” said Sancio.

 The LC Club Basketball team began with a love for the game.
 During his sophomore year at LC, Sancio tried to set the sport aside and focus on academics, but that decision didn’t last for long.
 “During my junior year, I realized I really missed basketball and I wanted to play again,” he said.